 What can I expect as a patient?

 At Concierge Health Network you can expect short wait times, longer appointments, and almost 24/7 access to your doctor.
 No more rushed visits or waiting weeks for an appointment.
 You can contact Dr. Schneider via phone, text, or email, day or night.

 Does Concierge Health Network see patients of all ages?

-Currently, Dr. Schneider only sees patient from the age of 6-64.
+Currently, Dr. Schneider only sees patients 5 and above.
 However, there are exceptions to this rule.
 Please contact Dr. Schneider for more information if you fall outside of this age range.